seanGSISG/Create-OutlookSignature_Public/README.md

 **DESCRIPTION**
 This script creates Outlook signatures using Base64 encoded images instead of downloading external files.
-All logos are embedded directly in the HTML, making the signatures more portable and reliable.
+All logos are embedded directly in the HTML, making the signatures more portable and compatible with the "New Outlook" Microsoft will undoubtedly enforce on us eventually.
 Includes support for multiple templates, backup functionality, and Microsoft Graph API integration.

 **REQUIREMENTS**
   - PowerShell 5.1 or later